François Antoine Lallemand: Military career

 By 1811 he had earned promotion to General of Brigade, the title of Baron and commandant in the Legion of Honor.
-In 1812, while leading 17th and 29th regiments of dragoons in Spain, he was defeated by British cavalry under Stapleton Cotton at the Battle of Villagarcia, but later defeated a British heavy cavalry brigade under John Slade at the Battle of Maguilla. see Major-general Slade's report of a battle in the London Gazette.
+In 1812, while leading 17th and 29th regiments of dragoons in Spain, he was defeated by British cavalry under Stapleton Cotton at the Battle of Villagarcia, but later defeated a British heavy cavalry brigade under John Slade at the Battle of Maguilla.

 After the retreat from Moscow he served on the staff of Marchal Davout Louis-Nicolas Davout with the XIII Corps in Hamburg.
 During the campaign of the fall of 1813 he served with the Danish troops supporting Napoleon in North Germany, commanding the 30th Light Cavalry Brigade consisting of two squadrons of the French 28th Chasseurs á Cheval Regiment and three squadrons 17th Lithuanian Uhlan Regiment.
 He then commanded a mixed French-Danish rearguard; Four squadrons Holstenske Rytter Regiment, 17th Lithuanian Uhlan Regiment, one battalion Slesvigske Jægerkorps and two battalions Holstenske Skarpskytte Regiment.
 He received the Grand Cross of the Order of Dannebrog.

 When Napoleon was defeated and exiled the first time Lallemand joined the army of Louis XVIII.
 In 1815 he and his brother Henri tried to lead a rebellion against the Bourbon government but were arrested.
 When Napoleon returned from Elba to start the Hundred Days, he released them and gave them both commands in the Imperial Guard—Henri commanded the Foot Artillery Regiment and Charles the Chasseurs à Cheval—and the brevet rank of Général de Division.
 After the Battle of Waterloo, Lallemand accompanied Napoleon to Rochefort, where Napoleon surrendered.
-Lallemand tried to follow Napoleon into exile but the British refused that and imprisoned him in Malta for two months before he escaped.
+Lallemand tried to follow Napoleon into exile but the British refused to let him go and instead imprisoned him in Malta for two months before he escaped.

 Lallemand and other Bonapartist officers were condemned to death in absentia.
 The Lallemand brothers were not included in the later amnesties.